"

 Overview

 In this chapter, you will learn about the fundamental aspects of the SMAW process.
-You will be introduced to some of the history of SMAW and current applications.
+You will be introduced to some of the history of SMAW and its current applications.
 You will be shown the components of the welding system and study techniques in order to become proficient in welding with this process.

 Objectives

-After completing this chapter, you should be able to:
+After completing this chapter, students should be able to:

 • List some of the uses of the SMAW process in industry.